claydsoncoelho/elt-framework/README.md

 GitHub Action to deploy **ControlDB database objects** (tables and Stored Procedures).
 The ControlDB database is used to control ELT metadata-driven orchestration.

+- ### Microsoft Fabric Accelerator
+A Fabric Workspace with a metadata-driven orchestration framework designed for modern cloud data platforms.
+It simplifies ingestion and transformation pipelines, ensuring a consistent development experience and ease of maintenance.

 ## Azure SQL Server and Database Provisioning Setup